stefanluth/ts3python2/README.md

 - [Help](./docs/commands/help.md) - Displays a list of available commands.
 - [Weather](./docs/commands/weather.md) - Displays the current weather for a given location.

+### Planned Plugins

+- Casino - A plugin that allows users to gamble with virtual currency.
+- Poll - A plugin that allows users to create polls and surveys.
+- Auto-Channel - A plugin that automatically creates channels when needed.

+## Contributing

+If you want to contribute to this project, simply fork it and open a pull request.
+I'll be happy to review your changes and merge them into the main branch.

 ## Questions

 If you have any questions about how to use this interface, feel free to open an issue, and I'll be happy to assist you.